HighSoftWare96/thebomb/README.md

 ## ⚙ The logic

 I think this is a old game logic.
 On each round you get a syllable, each player, in turn, has to guess a word that contains (somehow) that syllable.
 But be careful you do not have plenty of time: if you guess a word you will "hand the bomb" to the next player, instead if the bomb explodes when you're trying to put a word you will lose!
 On each round the system will decide the syllable, when to make the bomb explode but also how to compose the guessing words: do not put the syllable at the beginning of the word, or not at the end or put wherever you want.
-You cannot reuse a word in the same round, you have to choose an existing and reasonable words.
+You cannot reuse a word in the same round, you have to choose existing and reasonable words.

 ## 💻 Nerd details